 Sea Scout Ships meet weekly or every other week.
 Sailing Trips, white water rafting, scuba diving, and other activities that Sea Scouts decide to participate in will occur throughout the year.
 Many ships will participate in one event or activity per month.

-Also, Colorado will be hosting SEAL courses this summer.
+As well as Colorado will be hosting SEAL courses this summer.
 Stay tuned to this link for more information on SEAL.

 Advancement Resources can be found here.